rstudio/rstudio-docker-products/package-manager/README.md

 R packages across your team, department, or entire organization.
 Get offline access to CRAN, automate CRAN syncs, share local packages, restrict package access, find packages across repositories, and more.
 Experience reliable and consistent package management, optimized for teams who use R.

-The following documentation helps an administrator install and configure Package Manager.
-It provides information for installing the product on different operating systems, upgrading, and configuring Package Manager.

 # Notice for support